+POELLATH Tel: +49 30 25353 132

-POELLATH Potsdamer Platz 5 10785 Berlin Germany Tel:+49 30 25353 132Email:andreas.richter@pplaw.comURL:www.pplaw.com
+Potsdamer Platz 5 Email: andreas.richter@pplaw.com

+10785 Berlin URL: www.pplaw.com Germany

-Dr. Katharina Hemmen, LL.M., is admitted as an attorney-at-law and tax adviser.
-As counsel at POELLATH in Frankfurt, she focuses on legal and tax advice with regard to domestic and international tax law, inheritance law, succession planning, as well as trust and foundation law.
+Dr. Katharina Hemmen, LL.M., is a partner at POELLATH's Frankfurt office.
+She is admitted as an attorney-at-law and tax adviser.
+She focuses on legal and tax advice with regard to domestic and international tax law, inheritance law, succession planning, as well as trust and foundation law.
 She regularly speaks at conferences of the International Bar Association ("IBA") on private client topics and has been ranked as "One To Watch" in the Private Client Global Elite by Legal Week.
 She has authored many publications in her practice areas.